Newcastle Vipers

-From 2002–2011 the Newcastle Vipers were an ice hockey club based in Newcastle upon Tyne, England.
+From 2002 to 2011 the Newcastle Vipers were an ice hockey club based in Newcastle upon Tyne, England.
 The club was a member of the Elite Ice Hockey League, and the British National League.

 History

 Predecessors

 Previously, the city was represented by the Newcastle Jesters, who were founded in 1999 by Finnish businessman Harry Harkimo who purchased the franchise from the Ice Hockey Superleague.

 The franchise had previously been owned by John Hall who had owned the club as part of his ambitious "Newcastle Sporting Club" project and known as the Newcastle Cobras and later the Newcastle Riverkings.
 The Cobras had previously played as the Durham Wasps who had moved to Newcastle upon Tyne Arena following a season at the Crowtree Leisure Centre in Sunderland as a result of Hall purchasing them after a number of years of financial problems.
 The Durham ice rink closed shortly thereafter.

 Formation and playing history

 The club was founded August 2002 after a season without a professional ice hockey team in Newcastle.

 After playing its first three seasons in the British National League, the Vipers joined the Elite Ice Hockey League in the 2005–06 season along with the Edinburgh Capitals; a move which ultimately led to the dissolution of the BNL.
-During their first season the Vipers finished as runners-up to the Belfast Giants in the league and won the EIHL Play-Off Championship at the National Ice Centre, defeating the Sheffield Steelers 2-1 in the Grand Final.
+During their first season the Vipers finished as runners-up to the Belfast Giants in the league and won the EIHL Play-Off Championship at the National Ice Centre, defeating the Sheffield Steelers 2–1 in the Grand Final.